Understanding and using order types in leverage trading

 Let’s assume you are not willing to risk a loss larger than 20 pips.
 You can add this pip value to the stop-loss window, or specify the price corresponding to the 20-pip loss (whichever you prefer) to define the stop-loss.
 Once that price has been reached, this order would cause your position to be automatically closed at the market price to prevent further loss.

 Without the stop-loss, you might continue to run with the losing trade, hoping for it to recover.
-This phenomenon is called a ‘sunk-cost effect’: a tendency to continue an endeavour once an investment in money, effort, or time has been made.
+This phenomenon is called a ‘sunk-cost effect’: a tendency to continue an endeavor once an investment in money, effort, or time has been made.
 This is one of many cognitive biases which could be countered with proper definition of your trading strategy, including the use of stop-loss orders.

 Setting trailing stops to lock in profit or limit loss